on the occasion of my 80th Birthday-a progress report on Science doings and more

 The Rise and Fall of Cloud Seeding in Israel

-A shorter version of this article lacking the result of I-4, was rejected in 2019 by BAMS Special Ed, James Rodgers Fleming, a former member of Peter Hobbs’ group (my old group)!
-I got two reviews; an anonymous, “accept, important paper”, and a “reject” by a promoter of cloud seeding at the Hebrew University of Jerusalem, Dr. Rosenfeld.
+A shorter version of the above article, lacking the result of Israel-4, was rejected in 2019 by BAMS Special Ed, James Rodgers Fleming, a former member of Peter Hobbs’ group (my former group)!
+I got two reviews; an anonymous, “accept, important paper, minor revisions”, and a “reject” by a promoter of cloud seeding at the Hebrew University of Jerusalem, Dr. Daniel Rosenfeld, who signed his review.

-BAMS (Rodgers kindly asked BAMS) would not let me respond to the comments of the reviewers, make those few necessary revisions, which I thought was unheard of, especially due to the disingenuous ones of the seeding partisan.
+BAMS would not let me respond to the comments of the reviewers (Special Ed.
+Rodgers kindly asked BAMS “higher ups”) , so I could make those few necessary revisions to my manuscript.
+I thought this refusal was unheard of, especially due to the disingenuous comments of the seeding partisan.

-The Israeli story is an incredible one in which as much as 100 million in 2020 dollars was wasted on ineffectual cloud seeding due to seeding partisans who spun results from imaginary “ripe-for-seeding” clouds into cloud seeding successes as you can read at the link above.
-I am hoping to get a science medal from Israel for this all volunteer work. 🙂
+The Israeli story is pretty incredible because as much as $100 million in 2022 dollars was wasted on ineffectual cloud seeding due to seeding partisans who missed faults in their evaluations in reporting statistical seeding successes (or omitted data to make them look that way) and described imaginary, “ripe-for-seeding” clouds that buttressed those ersatz statistical results.
+I am hoping to get a science medal from Israel for all my volunteer work. :), sort of.

 LIFE STORIES

-Also am assembling “life stories,” a kind of “memoirs,” if you will, a writing task that was inspired by those of my neighbors, Big Bill Cotton, and Big Roger Pielke, Sr. The latter will have his own Amer.
+Also am assembling “life stories,” a kind of “memoirs,” if you will, a writing task that was inspired by those of my neighbors, Big Bill Cotton, and Big Roger Pielke, Sr. , both former faculty at Colorado State University, who have written their own fascinating stories.
+Prof. Pielke had his own Amer.
 Meteor.
 Soc.
-Symposium Day next January!
-The former got a medal given out only once every four years this year from the International Committee on Cloud Physics.
+Symposium Day last January!
+Prof. Cotton got a medal given out only once every four years last year from the International Committee on Cloud Physics.
 Wow.
 While I am a pop gun compared to these science howitzers, I do think I have some interesting tales to tell.

 Here are some chapter titles:

-I went from seeing misconduct in a journal while working in Colorado to another kind of science conflict when arriving at the University of Washington; the misappropriation of credit that had embittered some members of the group I just joined.
-I got sensitive to this issue.
+I went from seeing misconduct in a journal while working in Colorado in the early 1970s to another kind of science conflict when arriving at the University of Washington; the misappropriation of credit that had embittered some members of the group I had just joined in 1976.
+I got sensitized to this issue immediately by professors and staff members.
+I eventually resigned from a job I loved in December 1985 in protest over this issue submitting a 27 page tome to Peter about it.
+But, by December 1987, I was rehired by Peter Hobbs!
+There were no further credit issues!
+What a story.
+I’m still amazed!
+I could not have done what I did without him.

 “The Trials and Travesties of a Seattle Mariners Batting Practice Pitcher.”

-Yeah, I did that for a couple of years in the early 1980s before I was fired for throwing balls that had “movement” (cutting the ball) they said.
+Yeah, I did that for a couple of years inn the Kingdome in the early 1980s before I was fired for throwing balls that had “movement” (cutting the ball) a backup catcher said.
 Maybe, too, for beaning Joe Simpson in the knee, the Mariners’ center fielder…

-And maybe one entire chapter about that 1960 game I got my third hit, a walk off, in the 10th inning to defeat the hated L. A. Dodger Rookies, a team that no one on my White Front team was good enough to make.
-Let us review that historic game here:
+And maybe one entire life chapter about that 1960 baseball game in which I got my third hit, a walk off single in the 10th inning to defeat the hated L. A. Dodger Rookies.
+The Rookies was a premier baseball team that no one on my White Front Redlegs team was good enough to make.
+Let us review that historic game here as I do everyday:

 1. Art- glad you’re still alive!!
 I wondered what happened to you.
 I was thinking about you recently, as here in Vancouver (well, it’s in North Vancouver, a separate nearby municipality) there’s an exhibition going on an art Gallery going on called ‘The Cloud Album “- all about pictorial renderings of clouds over history.
 I want to attend it-(It runs til May 1st), and if I do, I’ll give you a report.
 Intrested??